Decorating Country Home

 • 1/2 bottle ginger ale

 Pour 2 quarts boiling water over crystals.
 Let stand 24 hours.
 Add other ingredients and 4 quarts water.
 Add ginger ale just before serving.
-Makes 2 gallons

-lime punch Lime Punch Beverages
+Lime Punch

-• 2 pkg. lime Kool-Aid
+• 2 pkg. lime kool-aid

 • 1 tall can pineapple juice